 Neurotech Has Its Own Ethical Considerations Outside the AI Ethics Landscape

-Yet as those important conversations unfold, IBM researchers Sara E. Berger and Francesca Rossi (both are AI Ethics global leaders at IBM's Thomas J. Watson Research Center in New York) have co-authored an article for the Association of Computing Machinery (ACM) emphasizing the need to expand the focus of AI ethics to incorporate key aspects of neurotechnological ethics.
+As those important conversations unfold, IBM researchers Sara E. Berger and Francesca Rossi (both are AI Ethics global leaders at IBM's Thomas J. Watson Research Center in New York) have co-authored an article for the Association of Computing Machinery (ACM) emphasizing the need to expand the focus of AI ethics to incorporate key aspects of neurotechnological ethics.

-While you can read their contributed article, entitled AI and Neurotechnology: Learning from AI Ethics to Address an Expanded Ethics Landscape on the ACM website in full, I'd like to point out that both researchers make a strong argument for an AI ethics that is inclusive of ethical considerations related to the human brain and its "neurodata."
+While you can read their contributed article, entitled AI and Neurotechnology: Learning from AI Ethics to Address an Expanded Ethics Landscape on the ACM website in full, I'd like to point out that both researchers make a strong argument for an AI ethics that is inclusive of ethical considerations related to the human brain and its neurodata.

-Let's quickly define these important terms:
+Let's define these important terms

 Berger and Rossi (2023) classify neurotech as invasive or non-invasive across three specific categories: